How to Develop an Effective Technology Procurement Strategy

 Planning and Executing Implementation

-- Implementation Plan: Develop a detailed implementation plan that outlines the steps, timelines, resources, and responsibilities involved in deploying the new technology.
+• Implementation Plan: Develop a detailed plan outlining the steps, timelines, resources, and responsibilities for deploying the new technology.
 A well-structured plan ensures a smooth rollout and minimizes disruptions.

-- Training and Support: Provide training for your staff to ensure they are comfortable using the new technology.
-Work with the vendor to offer comprehensive training sessions, documentation, and ongoing support.
+• Training and Support: Provide training for your staff to ensure they are comfortable using the new technology.
+Work with the vendor to provide comprehensive training, documentation, and ongoing support.

 Monitoring Performance and Making Adjustments